 In Kiwanis we wear different hats, hold different offices and call ourselves by different titles.
 That said, the title that I am most proud to have is: Kiwanian.
 We all volunteer to help our communities in our own way and they are stronger for it.

 I joined Kiwanis initially, while Program Manager of our local TV station.
 I wanted to help local Kiwanis Club’s enthusiastic members with their television auction.
-Twenty-five years later, I still serve Kiwanis.
+Thirty years later, I still serve Kiwanis.

 As Club President, through a membership growth initiative that I implemented, we grew our struggling club by 40%.
 It was a team effort as every truly successful program always is.